gnello/in-memory-file-storage-server/README.md

 ```

 ## Server
-When you start the server, you may pass a configuration file to it.
+When you start the server, you need to pass it a configuration file to it.
 You can edit the server configuration by editing
 the config.txt file in the root of the project, or you can create a new one.
 Then you just need to provide the correct
 configuration file to the server when you start it.